 Initially, when I was diagnosed, my parents were living in Kolkata, and my sister was living in Canada.
 At that time, my boyfriend was the only one in the hospital with me.
 He became my primary caregiver until my parents came.
 It was a challenging moment for my parents because they never imagined this.

-The idea of death didn't scare me in the way that I will die, but it scared me at the thought that I won't be there for my family.
+The idea of death didn't scare me in the way that I would die, but it scared me at the thought that I wouldn't be there for my family.

 I tried to pen down my emotions.
 I wrote a poem, just in case, I didn't make it through the treatment.
 The poem mainly consisted of the things that my loved ones were going to remember and how it should not make them sad.